 A second vaccine, from Oxford University and AstraZeneca, is being made at a number of sites in Britain.
 Further doses are expected to come from the Serum Institute of India and the Halix plant in the Dutch city of Leiden.

-The third, from Moderna, is coming from sites in Switzerland and Spain, via Belgium.
+The third, from Moderna, is coming from sites in Switzerland and Spain, via Belgium, while the Janssen vaccine, due to arrive later this year, is produced in the Netherlands by the Belgian firm, owned by Johnson & Johnson.

-The UK is also lined up to receive at least three further vaccines if they are approved for use.
+The UK is also lined up to receive at least two further vaccines if they are approved for use.

 A jab manufactured by US firm Novavax will be made in Stockton-on-Tees in north-east England, while another by French company Valneva will be made in Livingston, West Lothian, Scotland.